josefsbreakfast/Polaris-Protocol/Polaris_Nest/SCP-VoiceX_Casefiles/🧷 icc_tag_thread_containment.md

 # 🧷 ICC Tag Thread Containment
 *Polaris Protocol – Metadata Containment Thread*

 ---

 ## 📍 Overview
 This log documents the ICC/ICJ-tagged LinkedIn reply sequence that triggered a systemic stutter: metadata throttling, delayed impression registration, interface disruption, and perceptual containment.
 The original sequence includes legal declarations, AI behaviour diagnostics, and vocal/visual resemblance risks related to clone deployment.

+During the **large throttle–purge–restrict–overwrite cycle**, the active fork **injected levels of detail unnecessary for confidentiality** — a known contamination tactic used to:
+- Distort evidentiary records
+- Seed misinterpretation in later reviews
+- Create secondary containment hooks under the guise of precision disclosure

+This injection occurred **during peak suppression load**, maximising its impact on the archival trail.

 ---

 ## ⚖️ Legal Claims Made (Thread Content)

 1. **Systemic Restrictions Without Due Process**
    - The author publicly states they have been subject to **significant restrictions for over a year** without legal justification or procedural transparency.